liujohnson118/tweetr/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

+## Technologies Used

+* ExpressJS
+* JSX
+* CSS
+* MongoDB

 ## Dependencies

-- Express
-- Node 5.10.x or above
-- body-parser
-- chance
-- express
-- md5
-- moment
-- mongodb
-- nodemon
+- Dependencies are listed in `package.json`
+- Install dependencies using the `npm install` command.

 ## Remarks

-Everything should work as specified.
+- Everything should work as specified.
 Extra features implemented for counting likes, retweets, and flags.
+- Currently, the users are a lists of pre-defined figures and their info is managed by MongoDB.

-User login will be added over the weekend, if time permits.
+- User registration and login will be added, if time permits.

+## User Experience
+- As a user, you can create tweets using the form as shown below